hassan-louazri/marketing-unlimited/README.md

 - Move all functionality into services

 ### Blog improvements (SIGNED TO OMAR) / NOT DONE YET
+- A dd buttons to redirect to blog
 - Improve blog list style
 - Improve blog post style
 - Add action steps for readers to improve orientation and user experience